lappis-unb/rasa-ptbr-boilerplate/README.md

 wait a minute for the loading process, and then you can talk to mybot.

 Take a look to adapters to run your bot in other platafforms.

+## Configure Live Transfer

+It's possible to configure Hubot Natural to redirect conversation to a real person, in moments when the bot can not help users as much as needed.
+To activate and configure `Live Transfer` feature, follow the steps described on [live transfer config documentation](docs/config_live_transfer.md).

 ## Env Variables: